jochasinga/edlab-test/README.md

 edlab-test
 ==========

-Web app consisting my mockups on Edlab's projects
+This is a web page consisting my sample mockups on Edlab's projects.